nandoflorestan/kerno/concepts.rst

 Concepts
 ========

-Mundi wishes to support:
+Kerno wishes to support:

 - the storage of a log of commands (for auditing, telling us who did what);
 - live updating of a UI - for example, through WebSockets;
 - an undo feature.

-To this end, Mundi shall use the following concepts:
+To this end, Kerno shall use the following concepts:

 **User**: The user (or system component) that performs an Operation.